BSD Pt. 2

 Unscored stretch goals (no points, but eternal glory): • Set up pf (BSD’s packet filter) with a basic ruleset • Get Bhyve or QEMU running a Linux VM inside your BSD • Set up ZFS snapshots and roll one back

 PF was easy.
-Just edit the pf.conf file to block all those evil californian IP addresses and that’s it!
+Just edit the pf.conf file to block all those evil Californian IP addresses and that’s it!
 Make sure /etc/rc.conf is enabled so we can get it on boot.

 sudo echo “block in quick from 206.117.31.142 to any” >> /etc/pf.conf

 Now, for the virtualization of it all.
 Freebsd has its own native VM hypervisor called bhyve; and qemu is also available if needed.
 I’ll be sticking with bhyve for now.
-Experementation beyond that is a stretch, stretch goal.
+Experimentation beyond that is a stretch, stretch goal.
 Checking the internet tells me that there’s a graphical manager called bhyvemgr.
 Installing this and running it left me with a soft lock.
-Instead of running the configurated machine, the gui says “Trying create test virtual machine…” and never moves on.
+Instead of running the configured machine, the gui says “Trying create test virtual machine…” and never moves on.
 I’m going to call it here, since it’s 2AM on the night before the episode 665 “start line” and I’ve got to get this published.

 Below are future plans and some pictures for the sake of context: